 7 things an attorney must share before a patent validity search

-The purpose of a patent validity search is to validate enforceability of claims of a patent.
+The purpose of a patent validity search is to validate the enforceability of claims of a patent.
 If you a plaintiff, a patent validity search will help you know if your patent is going to survive in a courtroom or not.
 If you are a defender, a patent invalidity search may help you invalidate one or multiple claims of a patent.

-The process of conducting patent validity and invalidity searches remains same.
+The process of conducting patent validity and invalidity searches remains the same.
 It is your objective which differs.
 For example, you might have your own good reason for getting this search conducted – Maybe you want to commercialize (sell/license) the patent in hand and want to ensure the enforceability of its claims.
 Or you would want to assert it against a party and want to be certain that the patent is strong enough to withstand any attack on validity.

 The point is you have a clear reason in mind.
 Further, you have finalized a patent search firm to conduct the search as well.
 If you want to be smart in the selection of a firm, here is a strategic approach: Outsourcing Decision Matrix to select a better search firm.

 What do you expect now is relevant results that help you achieve your end objective.
 Selecting a firm and sharing a patent with them isn’t going to help you achieve your objective, however.
-In last six years, I conducted more than 1000 patent searches where few went south due to a client not sharing information during the beginning of a search.
+In the last six years, I conducted more than 1000 patent searches where few went south due to a client not sharing information during the beginning of a search.
 The outcomes would be different if they would have.

 The only real mistake is the one from which we learn nothing.